POACH3/Hexapawn/README.md

 Hexapawn is a simplified version of Chess.
 Two players face off on a 3x3 board with only 3 pawns each.

-Pawns may move forward one square (if that square is empty) or diagonally forward one square if that square is occupied by an enemy pawn (a capture).
+In a turn, a pawn may be moved forward one square (if that square is empty) or diagonally forward one square if that square is occupied by an enemy pawn (a capture).

 The game is won by the player whose pawn reaches the opposite side of the board (promotion) or they leave their opponent unable to make a legal move.

 ### Features
-- terminal based GUI
+- terminal-based interface for display and gameplay
 - the board size is modular, so Octopawn (or larger Hexapawn derivatives) may be played
 - supports human v. human, human v.
 AI, and AI v.
 AI game play
 - different AI strategies allowed

-### Future Functionality
+### Future Features
-- maybe a better GUI?
+- maybe a GUI